 Recall how, after 9/11, the government took this lunacy to its logical extreme with its color-coded alert system.
 Recall how we awakened daily to a degree of anxiety that shifted according to arbitrary “findings” – an anxiety that the Iraq invasion only temporarily diminished.
 And yet, most (employed, white) people had the existential experience of nothing being particularly wrong in their personal lives, at least before the economic crash of 2008.
 In psychology experiments, this “intermittent reinforcement” drives lab animals mad.
 And it drives people to release the tension by any means necessary.

 The pathology of this condition is that the soul is subject to persistent messages that its emotional intelligence – its intuitive knowing of the sheer craziness of modern life – is completely discounted.
-It is exactly the same wounding that children receive when adults tell them that they don’t really feel something – and this happens every day.
+It is exactly the same wounding that children receive when adults tell them that they don’t really feel something – and this happens every day of our lives.

 Few of us are able to resist the underlying lesson: My ways of evaluating reality are failures.
 But this is America, and we all carry the legacy of Puritanism.
 If my ways of evaluation are failures, then so am I. And – since failure in America is always moral failure, then I am also bad – I am a sinner.
-This has contributed to a massive epidemic of depression, substance abuse and further apathy in our generation – or the need to identify a scapegoat and punish him.
+This has contributed to a massive epidemic of depression, substance abuse and further apathy and disengagement from politics – or the need to identify a scapegoat and punish him in the politics of white resentment.

-If you are wondering about the deeper meaning of our latest epidemic – police violence against unarmed people of color – you need search no further.
+If you are wondering about the deeper meaning of our latest epidemic –police violence against unarmed people of color – you need search no further.
 When societies begin to collapse, they turn to human sacrifice.
-I covered this issue in depth in my previous blog series numbers 99 -103 (“Hand Up, Don’t Shoot – The Sacrifice of American Dionysus”), concluding with these thoughts:
+I covered this issue in depth in my previous blog series (“Hands Up, Don’t Shoot – The Sacrifice of American Dionysus”), concluding with these thoughts:

 To deny something is to declare it taboo.
 And “taboo” (“kapu” in Hawaiian) means “too sacred to mention.”
 The sacred is a secret, and this is the secret: Americans are unified in their fear of the evil Other, and they (at least enough voting-age white Americans) will regularly declare their allegiance to a culture whose primary religious ritual is the sacrifice of this Other.
 He is sacred because for a while he takes our sins away.
 So far, for white people, the sacrifice – which, ironically, made Michael Brown sacred – has been successful.

-But this mode of sacrifice – the “shock” of localized, individualized violence – cannot fully re-invigorate our myth of innocence, because its scapegoat suffers only within the polis.
+But this mode of sacrifice – the “shock” of localized, individualized, mass violence – cannot fully re-invigorate our myth of innocence, because its scapegoat suffers only within the polis.
 Horrifying as it is, the function of racist violence is really to divert our attention from the deeper madness, or if you will, the more profound sacrifice, the “awe,” to our god of nationalism, which we are compelled to enact in every generation.
-As Carolyn Marvin and David Ingle write (http://www.amazon.com/Blood-Sacrifice-Nation-American-Cambridge/dp/0521626099):
+As Carolyn Marvin and David Ingle write:

 As more and more flaws appear in the fabric of our dying mythic narratives – what these authors call “totem crisis” – and as the crazy-making conditions of our lives make it more and more obvious that the old story is dying but no new story has yet arisen to replace it, watch for the next sacrificial ritual.
-Watch how the media will heighten the anxiety about some new threat to justify another war, even as it mixes the message with assurances that everything’s all right.
+Watch how the media heightens the anxiety about the latest threat to justify another war (especially as Trump’s approval numbers plummet), even as it mixes the message with assurances that everything’s all right.
 Watch how much money you may be willing to pay to be ceaselessly told it is.
 Watch your need to remain innocent.